Who are we?

 We are receiving enquiries about it from around the country, so our next step is to explore ways to make an online version of the programme available throughout NZ.

-2018 The logical next step for us, as people with ME/CFS often experience one or more overlapping or related conditions (either diagnosed or undiagnosed) in addition to ME/CFS and FM.
-So, the new name better reflects the clientele we work with.
-Another development for us has been taking over field officer services for the Rotorua area when the Rotorua ME/CFS Charitable Trust ceased operating.
+2018 The logical next step for the organisation was re-branding as Complex Chronic Illness Support (CCIS) as people with ME/CFS often experience one or more overlapping or related conditions (either diagnosed or undiagnosed) in addition to ME/CFS and FM.
+So the new name was a better reflection of the clientele we work with.
+Another development was the taking over of field officer services for the Rotorua area when the Rotorua ME/CFS Charitable Trust ceased operating.

 2020 Covid-19 invaded New Zealand and saw us working in a new way.
 For the entire lockdown all staff are currently working from home and services are going online.
-This is an area that has been discussed for a long time, watch this space for new developments.
+This has brought us to a point that we can now offer most services online.

 - Richard and Betty Walters – for their tireless work for several years after the formation of ME/CFS Support (BoP), including personal financial input, to get the organisation established.
 Their son, Brian Walters, was also heavily involved during the early years.